Court show: Rise and fall of arbitration-based reality court shows

 During its first 1981–93 life, The People's Court with Joseph Wapner existed as a nontraditional court show, featuring real-life arbitrations in an era of dramatized court programming.
 It is the first "arbitration-based reality" court show to air, beginning in 1981.
 In addition, it is the first popular, long-running "reality" court show.
 Prior to the arrival of The People's Court, real life elements were next to nonexistent on court shows, with the exception of a few short-lived nontraditional court shows; these precedent reality court shows, however, were only loosely related to judicial proceedings, except for one: Parole (1959), which took footage from real-life courtrooms holding legal proceedings.
 Since the advent of arbitration-based reality court shows by The People's Court, numerous other duplicate courtroom programs have been produced.
 Its revolutionizing impact, however, was not immediate.
 After The People's Court's cancellation in 1993, a second arbitration-based reality court show surfaced the year following, Jones & Jury (1994–95).
 This was the only arbitration-based reality court show airing during this time and short-lived in its existence.
 The two other court shows in production during this time were nontraditional programs Kids' Court (1989–94) and Judge for Yourself (1994–95).

+The O. J. Simpson murder trial increased public interest in the court system and in video depictions of personal affairs.
 In 1996, a third arbitration-based reality court show emerged, Judge Judy.
 Upon debuting, it was described as an "edgier" version of The People's Court, adding attitude to the bench.
 It was only after the ratings boom of Judge Judy in the late 1990s that a slew of other arbitration-based reality court shows arrived on the scene.
-In fact, due to the popularity of Judy Sheindlin's show, dramatized court shows became largely a thing of the past (that is, however, until 2010 when Entertainment Studios by Byron Allen entered the court show field, delivering a host of scripted/improvised courtroom programs).
+In fact, due to the popularity of Judy Sheindlin's show, dramatized court shows became largely a thing of the past.
+That changed, however, in 2010 when Entertainment Studios by Byron Allen entered the court show field with America's Court with Judge Ross, ultimately delivering eight additional scripted/improvised courtroom programs by 2023.
 Among the influx of other reality court shows included the resurrections of the previously cancelled and defunct People's Court and Divorce Court (adopting the arbitration-based reality format of its counterparts).
 Following after Judge Judy, most court shows began using eponymous show titles consisting of the judge's name, and the popularity of impersonal titles dwindled considerably.
 Judge Judy remained the highest rated court show for its entire 25 season run.
 It was the highest rated show in all of daytime television programming from 2009 to 2010 television season to its series finale June 2021.
 Justice David Sills noted in one opinion that "daytime television in the early 21st century has been full of 'judge shows,' where ordinary people bring a dispute for decision before a celebrity jurist."